ralphcrisostomo/n8n-nodes-meta-publisher/README.md

 ### Notes

-- Ensure your Meta app has the appropriate permissions for your chosen platform(s) and that your IG account is a professional account linked to a Page when required.
+- Ensure your Meta app has the appropriate permissions for your chosen resource(s) and that your IG account is a professional account linked to a Page when required.
 - Threads uses a separate host (`graph.threads.net`) under the Meta umbrella; this node handles it internally — you just choose **Threads** in the UI.